 Cross-border transactions and structures

 Multinational groups are in a position to influence and manipulate the value of specific intangible assets.
 In this context, the anti-avoidance rule is most likely to be in point where deductions for sums written off intangible assets are relievable against profits fully exposed to CT but either:

 - the corresponding income stream from the asset is sheltered in some way from UK tax; or else

 - the asset has been transferred to a UK group member in the knowledge that it is likely to generate considerably less taxable income than the CT deductions it will attract (as the cash flow projections which are likely to have been drawn up may demonstrate).

 Whilst the transfer pricing rules will usually be the first port of call in respect of cross-border arrangements, valuation provisions are not always an adequate counter for avoidance.
-The anti-avoidance rule in paragraph 111 also needs to be considered where significant amounts of tax are at stake, and particularly where the value of what is being bought or sold cannot be reliably established by cogent evidence.
+The anti-avoidance rule in S864 also needs to be considered where significant amounts of tax are at stake, and particularly where the value of what is being bought or sold cannot be reliably established by cogent evidence.
 It is possible for assets to be structured, and transactions designed, to exploit difficulties in applying open market valuation provisions.